raysan5/rguilayout/src/README.txt

 rGuiLayout comes in two flavours: ZERO (free version) and ONE (low-cost version).

+NOTE: This tool is itended to be used with raygui 2.6

 ## rGuiLayout ZERO features

  - +25 controls available to define your gui layout